 2. They’re both repeatable marketing strategies

 Both affiliate programs and referral programs are intended to drive consistent growth.
-They rely on other parties to advocate their business, generate word of mouth, and help bring in new leads and sales.
+They rely on brand advocates to share your business, generate word of mouth, and help bring in new leads and sales.

 Referral programs | Affiliate programs |